reidjs/text-scheduler/README.md

 # schedule-texts-from-txt
-Schedule iMessage texts from `.txt` files on your computer.
+Schedule iMessage texts from `.txt` files from your Mac.

 ![a cute smiling mailbox](./mailbox.png)